 The ‘green wing’ of the Nazis represents the real-world fulfilment of the dreams of reactionary ecology and ecofascism.
 The intertwinement of anthroposophic belief and practice with actually existing ecofascism should not be judged as an instance of guilt by association or of a reasonable worldview commandeered by extremists.
 More so, both anthroposophy and biodynamics, themselves rooted in mysticism, racism and quasi-religious principles serve as perfect compliments to the worldviews of both reactionary ecologists and fascists.
 Famed anthroposophist author Arfst Wagner, who spent years compiling documentation on anthroposophy in the Third Reich, historically came to the uncomfortable conclusion that there is “a strong latent tendency toward extreme right-wing politics” common among anthroposophists both past and present.

 We have an obligation as responsible adults to reflect on the acute political susceptibilities of esoteric environmentalism as well as the perils of pseudoscience.
-We must take heed of the past and for the sake of future wellbeing shun romantic, mystical notions, particularly where their origins and prior applications outweigh arguably trivial benefits.
-In the case of biodynamics, this manifests as a holier-than-thou, magical marketing ploy sold as a panacea to ‘conventional agriculture’.
-Biodynamics serves marginal, indirect practical good, discouraging this kind of esoteric pseudoscience will help seal shut the gaps through which reactionaries are able to ‘justify’ and propagate their ideas.
+Today, in the case of biodynamics, this manifests as a holier-than-thou, magical marketing ploy sold as a panacea to ‘conventional agriculture’.
+Though Biodynamics may yield some marginal, indirect benefit, addressing esoteric pseudoscience of this kind may go some way toward sealing shut the gaps through which reactionaries are able to ‘justify’ and propagate strikingly disturbing world views as well as addressing real world dangers such as objections to GM crops and reduced yields.
 I implore the wine industry to think carefully about the worth of a biodynamic certification, of whether magical notions outweigh a commitment to science and progress, and whether we should put to bed the remnants of anthroposophy’s harrowing worldview and instead promote more robust, non-mystical, agricultural standards.